CME211/notes/exam-details/exam-1.md

 # CME 211 -- Exam 1 -- Python
 Updated on 2018-10-22.

-There are two announcements on Canvas that hold the ground truth for the Python midterm.
+There are two announcements on Canvas that hold the ground truth for the Python midterm; the remaining details in this document are general guidelines, adapted from past years exam expectations.

 [Announcement 1](https://canvas.stanford.edu/courses/87822/discussion_topics/281648)

 [Announcement 2](https://canvas.stanford.edu/courses/87822/discussion_topics/280739)

 The exam will be conducted through Canvas.
 The exam will be available from the